wjakob/nanobind/docs/ndarray.rst

        return Vector3f(data);
    });

-Recall the discussion at the :ref:`beginning <returning-nd-arrays>` of this subsection.
+Recall the discussion at the :ref:`beginning <returning-ndarrays>` of this subsection.
 The :cpp:class:`nb::ndarray\<...\> <ndarray>` constructor only creates *metadata* describing this array, with the actual array creation happening *after* of the function call.
 That isn't safe in this case because